shubhamsantoki/gpt-researcher/README.md

-# GPT-Researcher Readme
+# web-researcher chatbot Readme

 ## Overview

-GPT-Researcher is a chatbot powered by GPT (Generative Pre-trained Transformer) that utilizes Google Search results to generate answers to your questions.
+web-researcher chatbot is a chatbot powered by GPT (Generative Pre-trained Transformer) that utilizes Google Search results to generate answers to your questions.
 This README provides you with detailed instructions on how to set up and run the project.

 ## Prerequisites